ntno/ntno.net/docs/electronics/hopper-bot.md

 ### 2017 Reflection

-It was really excting to be able to complete the hackathon with a working prototype.
-We created a RaspberryPi controlled robot, and we achieved our goal of having particpants control the robot using their own personal devices.
+It was really exciting to be able to complete the hackathon with a working prototype.
+We created a RaspberryPi controlled robot, and we achieved our goal of having participants control the robot using their own personal devices.

 In order create an activity where students could think through creating an algorithm and then express that algorithm as code, we needed a more sophisticated web application.
 I continued this work in [2018](#2018) with the help of Google's [Blockly](https://developers.google.com/blockly/guides/overview){target=_blank, title="Blockly is a library that adds a visual code editor to web and mobile apps"} library.